-I enjoy working with technology and learning about new tools.
-Over time I’ve added more and more systems to my home lab that I use daily.
-I prefer open source software when possible over proprietary solutions.
-I also try to give back by sharing my experience and knowledge with other people on community forums like Nextcloud and Reddit.
+I’m always seeking out new techhnology and trying out new systems on my homelab.
+Over time I’ve added more and more systems to my homelab that I use daily.
+I prefer open source software when possible over proprietary solutions, but also understand the pros/cons of when it makes sense to use paid (supported) solutions.
+I also try to give back by sharing my experience and knowledge with other people on community forums like Nextcloud and Reddit, along with sharing detailed documention right here on my blog to help fill some gaps.

 My Home Lab